What Are Deep UV-LEDs?

 In particular, not only UV curing, which was the main use of the mercury lamp,

-but also utilizing the features of LEDs for sterilization and purification of water and air,
+but also utilizing the features of LEDs for purification of water and air,

 applications in the medical field etc., application development in various fields is expected.